cornwarecjp/Bitcoin-Cash-Off-The-Grid/README.md

 	<raw transaction data>
 	Transaction ID: <txid>

 Save this information somewhere: you will use it in the next steps.

-Also, double-check the destination address and destination amount.
+Now is a good time to double-check the destination address and the transaction fee you entered earlier.

 Step 5: check the transaction
 -----------------------------